webiumsk/FIAT-HELL/README.md

 # FIAT HELL LN ATM

 FIAT HELL LN ATM is a bitcoin ATM project built on the ESP32 platform.
-It allows users to convert fiat currencies to cryptocurrency using the Lightning Network.
+It allows users to convert fiat currencies to bitcoin using the Lightning Network.
 This project is designed to be highly configurable, supporting multiple currencies and funding sources.
 Its based on [Ben's FOSSA DIY ATM](https://github.com/lnbits/fossa)

 ## Features